m-yuhas/pyrainboweffect/doc/LÉAME.md

 For the complete API documentation, [click here](https://github.com/m-yuhas/pychedelic/blob/main/doc/api_documentation.md).

 ## Theory of Operation
-This effect can be generated as follows:
+It looks like this effect can be generated with the following steps:
-1. Convert the image to greyscale.
+1. Convert the image to greyscale
 2. Partition the intensity space into the same number of partitions as colors in the color scheme.
-3. Set the intensity regions to their corresponding colors
+3. Set the intesity regions to their corresponding colors
-4. Increase the intensity of all pixels in the original image (restarting at 0 intensity if overflow occurs).
+4. Increase the intensity of all pixels in the images (restarting at 0 intensity if overflow occurs).
 5. Go to step 2 and repeat until there are enough sequential frames to make an animation.